izelnakri/nycda-backend-exam/part2.md

 ### 6 - What is the difference between database-level validations and application-level validations?

-database-level validation , we put the validation in the database and in the migration files  and when we create the tables. like defining constrains for columns. application-level validations, we put validate property to do this validation in model part.
+database-level validation: we put the validation in the database and in the migration files  and when we create the tables. like defining constrains for columns.

+application-level validations: we put validate property to do this validation in model part.

+We should put all the necessary validations to database and application.
+Database validation helps data integrity while application validations helps further.
+Also application level validations would run before the SQL statements.

 ### 7 - Why do we use bcrypt.
 Write down 3 reasons why we use it if you can.